 - Add eggs to a medium mixing bowl and whisk until well combined.
+(NOTE: Depending on the size of your eggs, you may need less as some readers reported having success with 1 less egg!).
 Set aside.

 - To a large mixing bowl add sautéed vegetables, cooked and cooled quinoa, salt, and curry powder (optional) and stir.
 Then add eggs and stir.
 Lastly, add gluten-free flour and stir until combined.
 You should have a slightly tacky but moldable mixture.
 Add more gluten-free flour as needed if too wet to handle.

 - Form into thin (roughly 1/4-inch-thick) patties the size of the palm of your hand.
 In the meantime, heat a large rimmed skillet (we prefer cast iron).

 - Once hot, add a little oil to coat the pan and enough fritters to comfortably fit without crowding.
 Pan fry until golden brown — ~ 4 minutes on each side.